universe-builders/universe-builders.github.io/void-survivors/technical-direction.md

 Game servers will be spatially distributed to allow players exploring the void to enter and exit them through moving in the game world.

-Once target devices have been identified, during development performance tests will continously be run to ensure that the devices have consistent and high performance.
+Once target devices have been identified, during development performance tests will continuously be run to ensure that the devices have consistent and high performance.
 One route to raising performance is to offload computation to the game server.
-This will be done as a last-resort basis as more computation will cause scalability and cost efficency issues in production.
+This will be done as a last-resort basis as more computation will cause scalability and cost efficiency issues in production.

-James Knight has worked on these types of spatially distributed game servers at 3 seperate MMO development companies over his career, and is competent in being able to architect and implement them.
+James Knight has worked on these types of spatially distributed game servers at 3 separate MMO development companies over his career, and is competent in being able to architect and implement them.

 ### 📦 Orchestration
-Kubernetes will serve as the orchestrator for all the game servers and in-house developed auxillary services.
-Kubernetes was chosen as it allows for ease of deployment to any cloud provider (AWS, Google Cloud, Azure, ...) and reduces the need for cloud services during the development period as each developer can run a Kubernetes cluser on their local machine via Docker Desktop.
+Kubernetes will serve as the orchestrator for all the game servers and in-house developed auxiliary services.
+Kubernetes was chosen as it allows for ease of deployment to any cloud provider (AWS, Google Cloud, Azure, ...) and reduces the need for cloud services during the development period as each developer can run a Kubernetes cluster on their local machine via Docker Desktop.

 Kubernetes supports auto-scaling, with strong integration with all major cloud providers, which will be highly leveraged during the live operation of the game to converse expenditure and scale up to support a spontaneous influx in players.

-### 🐕‍🦺 Auxillary Services
+### 🐕‍🦺 Auxiliary Services
 The game will require a set of services which are readily provided by existing game service providers (Epic Games, Unity, ...) or cloud providers.
 These services will ideally be leveraged rather than built in-house, to reduce development costs.

 Such services include: